pmean/build-website/text/99/table.md

   ----------- --------- --------- -----------
 :::

-*When I try to enter this data into SPSS, I can't get it to compute risk ratios and confidence intervals.
+*When I try to enter this data into SPSS
+- I can't get it to compute
+risk ratios and confidence intervals.
 What am I doing wrong? -- Jinxed Jason*